Raleigh Civil War Round Table -- "The same rain falls on both friend and foe."

 Upcoming meeting of the Raleigh CWRT

-Our March meeting is scheduled for Monday, Mar.
-10th, 2025, in the beautiful and well-equipped auditorium of Raleigh's Springmoor Life Care Retirement Community.
+Our Oct. meeting is scheduled for Monday, Oct.
+13th, 2025, in the auditorium of Raleigh's Springmoor Life Care Retirement Community.

 Springmoor Life Care Retirement Community